Portugal - UNESCO

 "Originally designed as a monument symbolizing the Reconquest, the Convent of the Knights Templar of Tomar (transferred in 1344 to the Knights of the Order of Christ) came to symbolize just the opposite during the Manueline period – the opening up of Portugal to other civilizations."

-• Moda PORTUGAL - Monastery of Batalha
+• Social PORTUGAL - Monastery of Batalha

 PORTUGAL - Monastery of Batalha